kshitijjan/OpenOCRCorrect/README.md

 1. Error detection.
 2. Generating Suggestions (will replace this to auto-completion in Future Work).
 Please mail to rohitsaluja22@gmail.com or file an issue for any suggestions related to auto-completion.
+---
+# New Features Added
+- Bold and Unbold individual texts
+- Superscript and Subscript texts

+---

 Following information is updated on the fly, after correction of each page:-
 1. A domain specific dictionary which is uploaded on the fly.